Summary of Product Characteristics Updated 15-Oct-2019 | SANOFI

 No studies have been performed in patients with hepatic impairment.

-The safety and efficacy of Renvela in children below the age of 6 years or in children with a BSA below 0.75m2 have not been established.
-Not data are available.
+The safety and efficacy of Renvela in children below the age of 6 years or in children with a BSA below 0.75 m2 have not been established.
+No data are available.

-For paediatric patients the oral suspension should be administered, as tablet formulations are not appropriate for this population.
+For paediatric patients with a <1.2 BSA (m2), the oral suspension should be administered, as tablet formulations were not tested in this population and therefore are not appropriate for this population.

 Method of administration